 The first step is assigning the investigator.
 Most Office of Safeguarding inquiries will be assigned to employed investigators who form PaRS (the Prevention and Response Service) the largest service within the Office of Safeguarding.
 However, the Manager, Prevention and Response may engage third-party (contracted) investigators.

-The investigator and, dependent on particular circumstances, the Manager, Prevention and Response, will consult with the relevant diocesan leadership, including the respondent’s supervisor.
+The investigator and, dependent on particular circumstances, the PaRS Manager, will consult with the relevant diocesan leadership, including the respondent’s supervisor.
 Where the allegations are more serious, senior leadership may also be involved in the consultative process.
 The Diocese’s Human Resources service will be advised of the investigation and invited to participate.

-Unless circumstances require, the respondent will not be advised of the investigation until relatively late in the process.
-Triggers for informing the respondent of the investigation early include:
+Unless circumstances require, the respondent will not be advised of the investigation until later in the process.
+Triggers for informing the respondent earlier include:

 As part of the consultation and preparation phase, the investigator will prepare a plan that provides diocesan leadership with a guide to the complexity and scope of the pending inquiry.
 The investigation plan includes an initial risk assessment.

-Where the alleged conduct is assessed to constitute a “reportable allegation”, the NSW Ombudsman’s Office must be advised within 30 days of the allegation having been made.
-For more information on what “constitutes reportable conduct” or a “reportable conviction”, refer to:
+Where the alleged conduct is assessed to constitute a “reportable allegation”, the Office of the Children’s Guardian must be notified within 7 days of the allegation having been made.

 Real and appreciable risk